If you are developing a new library or integration that uses the OpenCage Geocoding API please follow these guidelines:

 - Please submit your code to the relevant package manager (npm, CPAN, pypi, etc) for that language, and link to this in the documentation.

-- Please set up an automated build from a service like TravisCI and add a build status badge on the README
+- Please set up an automated build from a service like Github Actions and add a build status badge on the README

 - Finally, don't forget to let us know what you've built so we can add it to the list and feature it on our blog (of course giving you full credit for your work)!